 By Daniel Margrain

-In this article I will argue that the media have uncritically promulgated a regime change narrative in Syria.
-With their use of mercenary forces, the goal of Western imperial power, is the removal of president Bashar- al-Assad from power.
+In this article I will argue that the corporate mainstream media uncritically promulgate regime change narratives in the middle east that coincide with the interests of Western imperial power whose latest goal is the removal of president Bashar- al-Assad from power.
 As with Iraq, this goal preceded the stated justifications which were retrofitted to an act of aggression.

-In 2011, Time reporter, Rania Abouzeid, announced the March 4 and 5, “Day of Rage”, which was intended as an invocation to the masses in Syria to rise up against their “brutal dictator”.
-However, the propaganda didn’t work.
-The planned action ended up a complete failure.
+In 2011, Time reporter, Rania Abouzeid, announced the March 4 and 5, “Day of Rage” against the Syrian president, which was intended as an invocation to the masses in Syria to rise up against their “brutal dictator”.
+However, the planned action ended up a complete failure.

 At this stage, the empire pinned its hopes on the fact that the culmination of eight years of crippling U.S-led economic sanctions would be sufficient enough a catalyst for mass protests against the Assad government.
 However, the said sanctions had the reverse affect.
 On the March 29, 2011, tens of thousands of Syrians gathered at Central Bank Square in Damascus in support of their president.

-The mainstream media collectively failed in their duty to report the fact the West reneged on its obligations.
+The mainstream media collectively failed in their duty to report the fact the imperial powers reneged on their obligations.
 To my knowledge, not a single prominent journalist brought to the public’s attention that the U.S and its allies broke their “crystal-cut commitment” to stop aiding rebel fighters which was an integral part of the agreement between the respective parties.

 The jihadists continued to rain shells down on the cities of Hama and Homs despite Syria’s commitment that it would abide by the terms of the ceasefire on the condition that the West stop arming the rebels.

-That the Western imperial powers have shown no intention of reaching a genuine peaceful outcome to the regional mess they instigated, has never been the preferred narrative.
+That the Western imperial powers have shown no intention of reaching a genuine peaceful outcome to the regional mess they instigated, has never been the preferred media narrative.
 In Iraq, for example, the evidence that NATO did everything they could to obstruct a peaceful resolution in the country is overwhelming but, to my knowledge, has not been reported as such.

 The same can be said of Libya.
 According to the text of UNSCR 1973, the aim was to facilitate dialogue between the various factions in the country.
 But this was rendered absurd by the subsequent rejection by the West of proposals put forward by the African Union.